awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 In addition to receiving notification of scheduled events in email, you can check for scheduled events\.

-**To view scheduled events for your instances using the console**
+**To view scheduled events for your instances \(console\)**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, click **Events**\.
+1. In the navigation pane, choose **Events**\.
 Any resources with an associated event are displayed\.
 You can filter by resource type, or by specific event types\.
 You can select the resource to view details\.
 ![\[Viewing events using the Events page.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/events-instance-stop.png)

 1. Alternatively, in the navigation pane, choose **EC2 Dashboard**\.
 Any resources with an associated event are displayed under **Scheduled Events**\.
 ![\[Viewing events using the dashboard.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/dashboard-scheduled-events.png)

 1. Note that some events are also shown for affected resources\.
-For example, in the navigation pane, choose **Instances**, and then select an instance\.
+For example, in the navigation pane, choose **Instances** and select an instance\.
 If the instance has an associated instance stop or instance retirement event, it is displayed in the lower pane\.
 ![\[Viewing events in the instance details.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/event-instance-retirement.png)

 **To view scheduled events for your instances using the command line or API**